 These authentic Renaissance cake recipes are surprisingly easy to make.
 They have their roots among the Medieval and Elizabethan cooking recipes that had been popular for generations.

-Why not try a Renaissance dessert cake for your next party?
-Just imagine how a cake from the days of King Charles I and the Lord Cromwell will delight your guests, and it will be a great conversation piece too.
+Why not try a Renaissance dessert cake for your next gathering?
+Just imagine how cakes from the days of King Charles I and the Lord Cromwell will delight your guests, and it would be a great conversation piece too.

 The Queens Closet Opened (1658)

 Take a pound of ſugar finely beaten, four yolks of Eggs, two whites, one half pound of Butter waſht in Roſe-water, fix ſpoonfuls of ſweet Cream warmed, one pound of Currans well pickt, as much flower as will make it up, mingle them well together, make them into Cakes, bake them in an Oven; almoſt as hot as for manchet, half an hour will bake them.

 Take three pound of the fineſt Wheat Flower, one pound of fine Sugar, Cloves, and Mace, of each one ounce finely ſearſed, two pound of Butter, a little Roſe-water, knead and mould this very well together, melt your Butter as you put it in; then mould it with your hand forth upon a board, cut them round with a glaſs, then lay them on papers, and let them in an Oven, be ſure your Oven be not too hot, ſo let them ſtand till they be coloured enough.

 Cakes in the Renaissance Era were unlike our modern-day cakes.
 Some early cakes were similar to what are now called fruit breads.
 They were breads sweetened with sugar or honey and filled with combinations of preserved fruit, nuts, seeds, and spices, and they were sometimes profusely decorated with comfit candies or simply glazed with sugar and white of egg.